SILENCE-SIMSOOL/NecronOBF/README.md

 ## Goal

-SilenceProtector does not attempt to make reverse engineering impossible.
+Necron Obfuscator does not attempt to make reverse engineering impossible.

 Java bytecode must ultimately execute on the JVM, so sufficiently motivated analysts can still study program behavior.

-Instead, SilenceProtector focuses on destroying source-level structure so that decompiled code is difficult to restore into a maintainable version of the original project.
+Instead, Necron Obfuscator focuses on destroying source-level structure so that decompiled code is difficult to restore into a maintainable version of the original project.

 ---